-With all Action Alternatives, a permanent relocation of many of the offices now housed on upper levels of the Castle to an offsite Central Administrative Headquarters, essential to the restoration of the Upper Great Hall and its return to use by the public would occur.
+With all Action Alternatives, a permanent relocation of many of the offices now housed on upper levels of the Castle to an offsite Central Administrative Headquarters, essential to the rehabilitation of the Upper Great Hall and its return to use by the public would occur.
 These large spaces would provide additional education and assembly space.
-Similarly, uses currently impinging on the full length of the Great Hall would be relocated to below grade spaces in the renovated Castle Basement and new Visitor Center between the Castle and Quadrangle.
+Similarly, uses currently impinging on the full length of the Great Hall would be relocated to below grade spaces in the rehabilitated Castle Basement and new education and amenities area between the Castle and Quadrangle.
 The east wing of the Castle would remain as office space for central Smithsonian leadership.
-The Schermer Lounge and Castle Commons would continue to be public space, made more useful by the lowering of the Commons floor to eliminate the need for a ramp in the Lounge.
+The Schermer Hall and the Castle Commons would continue to be public space, made more useful by the lowering of the Commons floor to eliminate the need for a ramp in Schermer Hall.
 All Master Plan Alternatives would also enhance the security of the Castle through blast mitigation of the building's exterior envelope.
-Excavation beneath the Castle and the addition of base isolators beneath the foundation would occur to protect from seismic occurrences.
-The Caste would also be structurally braced to protect it from seismic occurrence, if deemed necessary.
-The basement floor would be lowered to provide code-compliant floor to ceiling height and the existing mechanical elements would be removed to expose the historic masonry vaults, piers, and walks.
-The new lowered basement floor would allow for a connection from the basement to the new, below-grade Visitor Center south of the Castle.
+Excavation beneath the Castle and seismic upgrades would occur to protect from seismic occurrences.
+The basement floor would be lowered to provide code-compliant floor to ceiling height and the existing mechanical elements would be removed to expose the historic masonry vaults, piers, and walls.
+The new lowered basement floor would allow for a connection from the basement to the new, below-grade education and amenities facility south of the Castle.

 The Freer Gallery of Art remains largely unchanged with the exception of altering the east wall and historic window configuration to create an Americans with Disabilities Act (ADA) accessible entrance, the new loading ramp descending from Independence Avenue on its west side, and below grade service connections to the new loading and central utilities.
-Specifically:

-Elements common to all Action Alternatives include replace the roof membrane of the Quadrangle Building and demolishing the Ripley Center entry pavilion (Ripley Center education facilities to be accessed through the new Visitor Center).
+Elements common to all Action Alternatives include the replacement of the roof membrane of the Quadrangle Building and demolishing the Ripley Center entry pavilion (Ripley Center education facilities to be accessed through the new Visitor Center entrances).